rybakit/msgpack.php/README.md

 #### Unpacking options

-The `BufferUnpacker` object supports a number of options for fine-tuning the unpacking process:
+The `BufferUnpacker` object supports a number of bitmask-based options for fine-tuning the unpacking process:

 | Name                | Description                                                |
 | ------------------- | ---------------------------------------------------------- |